-This is the field to modify the parameters for the process sensor.
+This is the field to modify the parameters for the primary sensor.

 Remote Display Format: Remote display format is for Server Type continuous mode.
 It basically defines the way the data is shown on a Remote Display.
-The default value is 000000F.
-This means that the value will be displayed up to 7 digits, followed by the unit of F, for a maximum of 8 characters.
+The default value is 00000000.
+This means that the value will be displayed up to 8 digits, followed by the Temperature Unit set in the Meter.
 Any letters before and/or after the number will be displayed accordingly.
 Keep in mind that the displayed letters will take away from the available 8 characters.

-Make sure that you have enough 0's to display the entire temperature value.
+Make sure that you have enough 0's to display the entire reading.
 Any extra 0's will be ignored.

-If there is no temperature unit, then the unit will be read from the "Input" menu of the Controller Setup.
+If there is no unit, then the unit will be read from the "Input" menu of the Controller Setup.

 Remote End Char: The default value is 0D (Hex representation of <CR>).
-This means that the Meter sends <CR> after each temperature reading.
+This means that the Meter sends <CR> after each reading.
 This will be done either in Continuous or Command mode.